Big Pigeon in Southwest Iowa

 Naval War

-Most of Halsey's Task Force 38 had just participated in the Air Battle of Formosa, from 12 to 16 October.
+• Task Force 38, consisting of five task groups of varying strengths.
+Each task group had one or more fast aircraft carriers.
+Task Force 38 arrived off the Philippines from the Air Battle of Formosa, from 12 to 16 October.
 Here they had destroyed much of the Japanese air power that would have hindered US forces in the subsequent amphibious landing at Leyte and naval battles near Leyte.
 However, Task Force 38 was no longer fully equipped for combat, a fact that influenced the pending battle.

 In a final attempt to destroy American forces, the Imperial Japanese Navy assembled most of its remaining combat-ready warships into the four groups as shown in red on the following map.